cephidstar/learnworks_public/BigQuery.md

 bq query --use_legacy_sql=false \
 'SELECT sum(population) FROM `bigquery-public-data.census_bureau_usa.population_by_zip_2010` WHERE zipcode = "12054"'
 ~~~~

 !
 Careful!
-If you still get an error, make sure the backslash in the first line is recognized.
+Make sure the backslash at the end of the first line is recognized.
 If it is red,
-delete it and start typing from the last token so that the line looks like this.

 bq query --use_legacy_sql=false \

+delete it and retype it starting from preceding characters, until it is recognized.
+Otherwise your script will not run properly.

-On the command line in the bottom panel, run it with ./myfirstbqscript.sh
+On the command line in the bottom panel, run your script with ***$ ./myfirstbqscript.sh***  If prompted, click to authorize use of the bq command.

 Was there a permissions error when you ran it?

-With no other permissions settings entered, each newly defined script file you
+With no other permissions settings entered, each newly defined script file you attempt run will require you to open up the permissions.
-attempt run will require you to open up the permissions.
-On the command line, execute
+On the command line, execute ***$ chmod +x myfirstbqscript.sh***

-chmod +x myfirstbqscript.sh

 Try running the script again.
-If prompted, click to authorize use of the bq command.
 You should get a result similar to the one below.

 ![](/assets/images/bq_sql_output_bd.png)